box/developer.box.com/content/pages/box-ui-elements/index.md

       Box UI Elements
     </Header>

 Box UI Elements are pre-built UI components that allow extending custom portals with the elements of the main Box web application.
-They are available both as React components and framework-agnostic JavaScript libraries.
   </HeroImage>
 </Centered>